AIP: Autoimmune Protocol Diet

 AIP Breakfast: Chicken sausage, blueberries, herbal tea

 AIP Lunch: Spaghetti squash with ground beef with a side salad

 AIP Dinner: Salmon, sweet potato wedges, sauteed mushrooms in coconut oil

 AIP Snack: Plantain chips

-While it is true there are many unknown factors at play with the development and expression of an autoimmune condition, diet is one we can control.
-Of course it is important to ensure you have adequate sleep, lower stress, exercise and maintain healthy vitamin D levels.
+While there are many unknown factors at play with the development and expression of an autoimmune condition, diet is one we can control.
+Of course, it is important to ensure you have adequate sleep, lower stress, exercise, and maintain healthy vitamin D levels.
 All have been shown to affect inflammation, a key component of autoimmune disease.

 But, now we know the effect of diet on autoimmune disease is real.
-The studies done thus far on the specific effect of the AIP diet on autoimmune disease have been positive.
+Thus far, the studies done on the specific effect of the AIP diet on autoimmune disease have been positive.
 They have been shown to help lower inflammation and improve quality of life by reducing symptoms and improving energy.

 THIS ARTICLE IS COPYRIGHTED BY AMY BURKHART, MD, RD.

 Dr. Amy Burkhart is a doctor (M.D.), Registered Dietitian, R.D., and fellowship-trained in integrative medicine.
 She specializes in treating chronic digestive disorders from an integrative/functional medicine perspective.